 For ALL men in Big Canoe, the Chapel Men’s Fellowship is a Christian social organization that creates opportunities to serve others and to foster personal and spiritual growth.

 Visit the Men’s Fellowship page to learn more.

-“Jesus in the Gospels” led by Rev. Lamar Helms is a study which focuses on Jesus in the four Gospels, and how and why the synoptic Gospels Matthew, Mark, and Luke sometime treat the stories of Jesus differently.
-The study will focus on several of Jesus teaching parables.
-We will focus on how the Gospel writer identifies with his audience to share the Gospel most effectively.
+“Jesus and the Gospels” led by Rev. Lamar Helms, is a second generation Disciple Bible Study which focuses on Jesus in the four Gospels, and how and why the Gospels Matthew, Mark, Luke, and John sometime treat the stories of Jesus differently.
+This winter and spring, we will focus on the ministry, crucifixion, and resurrection of our Lord, and how each Gospel writer identifies with his audience to share the Gospel most effectively.
 This study begins January 24, and meets weekly thereafter.
 Sign up by Jan.
 21 in the chapel office or with Lamar Helms so that study materials can be prepared.